Iniva-AS/pckasse-for-woocommerce.no/GTM_CONFIGURATION_GUIDE.md

 ## Overview

-The website now sends custom events to both GTM dataLayer and Plausible Analytics.
+The website sends custom events to GTM dataLayer.
 This guide focuses on setting up GTM to receive and process these events for Google Analytics 4 (GA4) and Google Ads conversion tracking.

 ## Events Being Tracked